doonto/endocode/README.md

 ## Usage cases

 Build and deploy to GKE or locally.
 Access the created host with :8080/helloworld.
-All the other URLs must give the 404 error.
+All the other URLs give the 404 error.

 ### Dependencies